Norwegian salmon. Northern Lights. Brown Cheese.

-The Klemetsrud Plant is the largest plant with a recycling capacity of 310,000 tons of waste annually.
+Next, the Klemetsrud Plant is the largest plant with a recycling capacity of 310,000 tons of waste annually.

-and bio-fertilizers based on food waste and has a capacity of 50,000 tons of food waste per year.
+Lastly, the Romerike Biogas Plant was completed in 2012 as Oslo’s largest biogas plant.
+It produces both biogas and bio-fertilizers based on food waste and has a capacity of 50,000 tons of food waste per year.
 The plant supplies 135 buses with biogas and 100 medium-sized farms with nutritious bio-fertiliser.

 Fortunately, the smoke that is release during incineration goes through purification.
 So, 99% of the smoke is actually pure water!